 Many vets recommend feeding her the puppy version of her usual brand of food.
 It’s often a smart idea to give her meals more often instead of trying to make her eat a larger quantity at her usual feeding times.
 When she’s nearly ready to go into labor, she may stop eating completely.

 Pregnant Pomeranian Weight Gain

-During a pregnancy in Pomeranians, she’ll increase her weight by 20% of normal.
+During pregnancy in Pomeranians, she’ll increase her weight by 20% of normal.
 If you’re concerned that she’s either gaining too much weight or not enough, speak to your vet.
 The pregnant pomeranian belly won’t all be the puppies.
-It will also be comprised of fluids such as: amniotic fluids and water, as well as the amniotic sacs that encase each individual foetus.
+It will also be comprised of fluids such as amniotic fluids and water, as well as the amniotic sacs that encase each individual fetus.

 Pregnant Pomeranian Supplements

-After that put your calcium supplements away until next whelping and instead feed calcium rich meals to the mother.
+After that put your calcium supplements away until the next whelping and instead feed calcium-rich meals to the mother.

 Caring For Your Pregnant Pomeranian

 Let your Pom exercise if she desires to do so and at her own pace (unless the vet has advised against it).
 This will ensure she’s fit and healthy during her pregnancy and more capable of giving birth when the time comes.

 Never allow her to jump off a bed, a sofa or anything else where a landing may jar the body.
 (All Poms shouldn’t do this anyway.)
 When the last two weeks arrives, and partly dependent on the size of her litter, she may be unable to move around easily and so it’s fine to stop walking her until she’s ready to do so, after birth has happened and she can move around again.

 If you have been allowing your Pom to sleep in your bed, set up a proper bed for her because she’ll have powerful nesting instincts.
 It can be a gated area or a play pen with a high quality dog bed.
 However, don’t isolate her.